-Wouldn’t it be great if business were like that today?
+Wouldn’t it be great if businesses were like that today?

 If we don’t use that approach with our sales funnels, then our competitors will – and our business will suffer as a result.

-How to Use Digital Marketing to Add Prospects to Your Sales Funnel
+How to Use Digital Marketing Channels to Optimize Your Sales Funnel

 One of the best ways to add people into your sales funnel is to use digital marketing to drive them to your website.